 • Conservation tillage principles include reducing tillage, using crop rotations with cover crops to avoid bare soil, and maximizing residue coverage on the soil surface.
 Traffic control and specialized

-• Conservation tillage principles include reducing tillage to minimize soil compaction, using crop rotations with cover crops to maintain soil coverage, and managing equipment for site-specific needs.
-M
+• Conservation tillage principles include reducing tillage, using crop rotations with cover crops to maintain soil surface biomass (especially cereal rye), and managing equipment.
+These practices enhanc

 COMPATIBLE PRACTICES - Integration Opportunities